claudijo/poker-ts/README.md

 Returns the number of seats at the table.

-### startHand()
+### startHand(seat?: number)
-`Poker.Table.prototype.startHand(): void`
+`Poker.Table.prototype.startHand(seat?: number)): void`

 Start a new hand by collecting ante, placing blinds and dealing cards.
 (Hand must not be in progress and there must be at least two players seated at the table.)

+Optionally set dealer button seat.
+If seat is invalid, button will be placed at first hand player.

 ### isHandInProgress()
 `Poker.Table.prototype.isHandInProgress(): boolean`